loocieomondi1/research-and-approval-project/README.md

 * S3 Account with API Secret and Public Key [here](https://aws.amazon.com/s3/)

-# Set up Your Food Restaurant and Market Store E-commerce with Medusa
+# Set up Your Food Restaurant and Market Store E-commerce with us

 * **Backend installation and setup using  CLI*